 Day 2: Individualized and group work

-- Individualized and group work on the results, discussion/conclusion,title, abstract, and authors.
+- Individualized and group work on the results, discussion/conclusion, title and abstract

-At the edn of the training, you will be able to:
+At the end of the training, you will be able to:

 - Select a target journal